-New drone light show heads Over The Rainbow Drone light show specialists Celestial will be heading Over The Rainbow next month when they bring their brand-new production, The Wonderful Wizard Of Oz, to Birmingham.
+New drone light show heads Over The Rainbow Drone light show specialists Celestial will be heading Over The Rainbow next month when they bring their brand-new production, The Wonderful Wizard Of Oz, to the Midlands.
 Promising to be 'a spellbinding adaptation of the beloved novel ', the presentation will see hundreds of drones 'dancing across the night sky', as cutting-edge technology fuses with 'artistic brilliance'...
-The Wonderful Wizard Of Oz visits the city's Edgbaston Stadium on Saturday 1 March.
+The Wonderful Wizard Of Oz will be lighting up the skies above Birmingham's Edgbaston Stadium on Saturday 1 March.
 For further information about the show and to book tickets, visit yuup.co/wizard-of-oz